j99nowicki/ml_road_signs_web/README.md

 ```
 5. Update requirements.txt

    For Heroku deployemnt, torch and torchvision packages are deployed with hardcoded URLs to exact distributions.
    Your environemnt might be differnt.
 If space and memory is not a concern replace them with the following values:
 ```
         torch==1.5.0+cpu
         torchvision==0.6.0+cpu
 ```
    In case you get an error becuase the relevant combination cannot be found for your system, you can look up the version here: https://download.pytorch.org/whl/torch_stable.html
-    For example this woudl be torch version with CPU only support for Python 3.7 on 386 architecture https://download.pytorch.org/whl/cpu/torch-1.5.0%2Bcpu-cp37-cp37m-linux_x86_64.whl
+   For example this would be torch version with CPU only support for Python 3.7 on 386 architecture https://download.pytorch.org/whl/cpu/torch-1.5.0%2Bcpu-cp37-cp37m-linux_x86_64.whl

 4. Install dependencies from requirements.txt
 ```